emcvipr/controller-openstack-cinder/README.md

     "consistencygroup:get_all": "",
 ```

-11. Names of resources in backend storage
+11. Names of resources in backend stroage
 =========================================
 * All the resources like Volume, Consistency Group, Snapshot and
   Consistency Group Snapshot will use the display name in openstack